scalable-react/scalable-react-typescript-boilerplate/README.md

 Give it a try!
 We promise you will enjoy it.

+## Multiple Package Approach
+We recently migrated to a multi-package approach using [Lerna](https://github.com/lerna/lerna).
+More info coming soon!

 ## Styled Components
 This project embraces [styled-components](https://github.com/styled-components/styled-components) as it's a fantastic way to style your React components.